John Christopher Willoughby, 5th Baronet

 Sir John Christopher Willoughby, 5th Baronet DSO (20 February 1859 – 16 April 1918) was a British army officer, Justice of the Peace for Oxfordshire, and landowner of properties in Oxfordshire and Buckinghamshire.

-After education at Eton and Trinity College, Cambridge, John Christopher Willoughby became in 1879 a lieutenant in the 3rd Battalion Oxford Light Infantry.
-He became a 2nd lieutenant in the 6th Dragoon Guards and entered the Royal Horse Guards in 1880.
+After education at Eton and Trinity College, Cambridge, John Christopher Willoughby joined the 3rd (Royal Bucks Militia) Battalion, Oxfordshire Light Infantry, as a lieutenant in 1879.
+From the militia he secured a commission in the Regular Army as a 2nd lieutenant in the 6th Dragoon Guards and then transferred to the Royal Horse Guards in 1880.

 He served in the Egyptian campaign in 1882 (awarded medal with clasp, and bronze star), in the Nile expedition in 1884–1885 (mentioned in despatches), and with the British South Africa Company's Force in Matabeleland in 1893.
 In South Africa in the Second Boer War from 1899 to 1900 he was present with Cavalry Headquarter Staff during the siege of Ladysmith and at the relief of Mafeking was appointed major, under General Hunter, in charge of Transport of Flying Column (mentioned in despatches and awarded a medal).

 Willoughby served in World War I from 1914 to 1917 and was awarded DSO in 1917.
 He was ultimately major in command of the 1st Motor Battery of the Army Service Corps before his death aged 59 in April 1918.
 He was buried in Kensal Green Cemetery, London.